Typical and atypical properties of periodic Teichmueller geodesics: Algebraically primitive Teichm uller curves

 \section{Algebraically primitive Teichm\"uller curves}

-For a translation surface $(X,\omega)$ whose Veech group contains a pseudo-Anosov element, the \emph{holonomy field} of $(X,\omega)$ coincides with the trace field of the pseudo-Anosov element (see e.g. the appendix of \cite{KS00}- we do not need any additional information on this field).
+A point in the moduli space of abelian differentials can be viewed as a \emph{translation surface} $(X,\omega)$, where $X$ denotes a Riemann surface of genus $g$.
+If the \emph{Veech group} of such a translation surface contains a pseudo-Anosov element, then the \emph{holonomy field} of $(X,\omega)$ coincides with the trace field of the pseudo-Anosov element (see e.g. the appendix of \cite{KS00}- we do not need any additional information on this field).
 By Lemma 2.10 of \cite{LNW15}, if ${\cal C}$ is a rank one affine invariant manifold then for all $(X,\omega)\in {\cal C}$, the holonomy field of $(X,\omega)$ equals the \emph{field of definition} of ${\cal C}$ \cite{W14}.